welcome to the mayan ruins website .

 The north and east side of the Annex Courtyard is taken up by the remains of three structures exhibiting lows walls and interior columns.
 The south side structure gives the courtyard its name.
 This is a small, one-story, corbeled roof structure with a single entryway to the north and one to the east.
 Chaac masks adorn the façade.
 The southwest corner of the courtyard has a ruined structure that leads into yet a smaller courtyard behind the Monjas structure.
 A number of other structures in a reduced state of preservation are located within this small courtyard as well as another group behind it to the immediate south.

 To the west of the Monjas structure is a sacbe, Sacbe 7, that leads about ½ mile/800 meters further south to important secondary groups collectively known as Old Chichen.
-This area is not open to the public, but due to open mid-2023.
+This area recently reopened to the public.

 OLD CHICHEN (Opened to the public September 2023)